 Childcare facilities may only operate if they comply with the conditions of this Order as they related to child care.
 Among these conditions, children must be cared for in groups of 12 or fewer, groups of children may not mix with each other, and providers may not circulate between groups.

 Yes.
-Airlines have dramatically reduced domestic and international flights for the coming months as they deal with reduced demand and travel restrictions.
-Angelenos are encouraged to limit all non-essential travel.
-LAX is continuing to coordinate with its federal partners on recommended travel restrictions and screenings of passengers coming from areas with widespread COVID-19 infections.
+However, airlines have dramatically reduced domestic and international flights for the coming months as they deal with reduced demand and travel restrictions.
+And Angelenos are encouraged to limit all non-essential travel.

 Is LADOT Transit still running?